Catholic School Bundles: Catechists, Teachers, and Parents

 Choosing amongst Catholic Confirmation names can require much study when you search for that perfect patron saint.
 It's easy when you know a few resources.

 Remember that you do not have to study loads and loads of books.
-Just enough to give you an idea of now many saints there are or to find a particular saint with the virtue you want to have.
+Just enough to give you an idea of different saints so you can choose a particular saint with the virtue that you want to have.

 Once you've chosen a saint, then you can then focus on books about that saint as well as books written by that saint.